-This typical $q=0.12$ system was formed from ZAMS binary with comparable components: $q_{ZAMS}=0.58$ and it evolved through two CE phases.
-Both components evolve through a similar track.
+This typical $q=0.12$ system was formed from a ZAMS binary with comparable mass components: $q_{ZAMS}=0.58,$ and it evolved through two CE phases.
+Both components evolve along similar tracks.
 They form remnants shortly after the CE they initiated.
-No tidal spin-up before BH formation is expected: $a=557\rsun$ and $P_{\rm orb}=257$d.
-Both stars lose significant fraction ($\gtrsim 50\%$) of their mass in CE events, and the secondary component ejects some extra mass from the binary during Type Ib/c supernova that forms a heavy NS.
-A high natal kick at NS formation leads to the formation of a very eccentric ($e=0.9$) BH-NS binary that can merge within a Hubble time despite its rather large separation ($a \sim 40\rsun$).
+No tidal spin-up before the BH formation is expected: $a=557\rsun$ and $P_{\rm orb}=257$d.
+Both stars lose a significant fraction ($\gtrsim 50\%$) of their mass in CE events, and the secondary component ejects some extra mass from the binary during a Type Ib/c supernova that forms a heavy NS.
+A high natal kick at the NS formation leads to the formation of a very eccentric ($e=0.9$) BH-NS binary that can merge within the Hubble time, despite its rather large separation ($a \sim 40\rsun$).